jintobeans/chat-interface-challenge/README.md

 * Make sure wohen one person is typing, other sees 'typing' indicator

 * Make UI intuitively similar to known chat apps

-* Write code that is as readable as possible

 ## Installation: